Table of Contents

 ARSession

-When the tool starts, it automatically creates an ARSession and other necessary EasyAR components.
-If an ARSession already exists (active) in the scene, the tool will disable the original ARSession.
-However, dynamically created sessions will not be controlled and will cause errors if running.
+When the tool starts, it will automatically create an ARSession and other necessary EasyAR components.
+If there is already an active ARSession in the scene, the tool will disable the original ARSession.
+However, dynamically created sessions will not be controlled, and an error will be reported if they are run.

 Main Camera

-During runtime, the tool modifies the main camera's Clear Flags and Background.
-Clear Flags will be changed to Solid Color.
-Background will be changed to black.
+When the tool is running, it will modify the Clear Flags and Background of the main camera.
+The Clear Flags will be changed to Solid Color, and the Background will be changed to black.
 These modifications will not be saved.

 All supported center modes can be used when the tool is running.
-First Target center mode is typically recommended.
+Generally, the First Target center mode is recommended.